Aman-Organization-5leha-3la-Allah/AMAN_AI_Section/README.md

 our code provides an end-to-end implementation of a facial recognition system using `DeepFace` and `dlib`.
 It includes functionalities for face alignment, image preprocessing, similarity calculation, training data updates, and facial search with visual feedback on matched images.

 -----------------------------------
+### Second :  AI API Documentation

+# Overview

+This documentation provides an overview of the AI API designed to perform facial recognition for missing children.
+The API allows users to upload images and find matches against a dataset of known images.
+If no match is found, the new image is added to the dataset for future comparisons.
+This documentation outlines the steps to deploy a Streamlit application using Localtunnel.
+The Streamlit app is accessible via a public URL, allowing external access and testing.

+# Features

+- **Facial Recognition** : Identify and match faces in uploaded images against a dataset of known images.
+- **Image Upload** : Upload an image to be processed.
+- **Dataset Management** : Automatically add new images to the dataset if no match is found.

+# Requirements

+Before using the API, ensure that the following packages are installed:

+- **streamlit**: For creating the web interface.
+- **face_recognition**: For facial recognition tasks.
+- **Pillow** : For image processing.

+# Setting Up Localtunnel

+To expose your Streamlit app to the internet, follow these steps:
+** Install Localtunnel Globally **
+Install Localtunnel using npm:
+`!npm install -g localtunnel`

+# API Endpoints
+1. Upload Image and Facial Recognition
+- Endpoint: `/upload `
+- Method: POST
+Description: Upload an image to be processed for facial recognition.
+- Request:
+   - Form-data:
+`file` (required): The image file to be uploaded.
+Accepts jpg, jpeg, and png formats.
+- Response:
+    - OK: If a match is found, returns the name of the matched image.
+    - OK: If no match is found, indicates that the new image has been added to the dataset.
+    - Bad Request: If the uploaded file is not in an accepted format.

+    -
 ### How To Use Our Deployment: